«prev next»

 This means, among other things, that the concepts of and and or are also dual - an idea which was put forward in the 19th century by the mathematician Augustus De Morgan and is henceforth known as De Morgan duality, and which is a predecessor to the modern idea of duality in category theory, that we examined before.

-To understand, the connection, consider the two formulas which are most often associated with De Morgan which are known as De Morgan laws, although De Morgan didn’t actually discover those (they were previously formulated, by William of Ockham (of “Ockham’s razor” fame) among other people.
+The duality of $\land$ and $\lor$ can be seen in the two formulas that are most often associated with De Morgan which are known as De Morgan laws (although De Morgan didn’t actually discover those (they were previously formulated, by William of Ockham (of “Ockham’s razor” fame, among other people)).

 $\neg(A \wedge B) = \neg{A} \vee \neg{B}$